Awni00/abstract_transformer/iclr/rC4d.md

 4. Sec 4.4: We evaluate our model on **autoregressive language-modeling** using a causal decoder-only architecture.
 We evaluate **scaling laws** with respect to both data size and model size, and show **improvements in both data efficiency and parameter efficiency compared to standard Transformers.** Our models go up to **1.3 Billon parameters,** roughly matching the scale of GPT2.

 These experiments show that the *DAT* architecture yields improved performance across a wide range of tasks (symbolic reasoning, image recognition, language modeling), data modalities (e.g., text, vision), and architectural variants (e.g., encoder-only, decoder-only, encoder-decoder, and ViT-style).

+Moreover, we note that we build on a line of work on relational architectures and inductive biases [Ref 15-22].
+The empirical evaluation of this prior work was mainly limited to synthetic tasks, like the relational games benchmark of Sec 4.1.
+Thus, one of the key contributions of our work is to integrate relational neural mechanisms into a general architectural framework (namely, the Transformer) and demonstrate that relational neural mechanisms and inductive biases confer performance benefits on **complex real-world tasks, like language modeling and image recognition**.
+We believe this is an important contribution to this line of work.

 ---